10 Cleaning Habits To Make Your House a Home

 Does the floor need sweeping?
 This is a Great Cleaning Habit

-Use a sweep vac, then a few hot soapy paper towels and wipe down the floor, then a couple dry ones to dry it up, throw those out and you’re good to go.
+Use an automatic sweep vac, I recommend the shark.
+Use a few hot soapy paper towels and wipe down the floor, then a couple dry ones to dry it up, throw those out and you’re good to go.
 Wipe up the stove if needed.
 With all the counters and table clean and no dishes in the sink…your kitchen is ready for company or for your own personal satisfaction.

 4. Cleaning Habits of Picking up

 Pick up anything on the floor that has a place and tidying up the place.
 This also takes just seconds to do.

 Once you get home from work (for the stay at home moms well, it doesn’t really end)…but it’s ok, it’s just laundry, but it takes a good 15 solid minutes to throw the clothes in the washer.

 Right after the washer is done, put the clothes in the dryer.
 If you wait too long to move the clothes from the washer to the dryer…you’re risking the mildew smell and you don’t want that…so do this on the same day…once the clothes have been dried – It’s best to fold them while they’re hot.
 Put them up and the job is done.